THartmanOfTheRedwoods/Java-Assignment-010-F2023/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+ // Static methods are methods that belong to the class itself, and not to the object of the class.
+They can be called without creating an instance of the class.
+Public methods are methods that can be accessed by any other class.
+They are accessible from any other class, and can be called from any other class.
 ## Part 3 - Dogs

 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.